 Can Red Tower Capital lend to an LLC or other entity?

 Yes, RTC will lend to most types of entities, including LLCs.

 Does a borrower have to go to an escrow/title company to close?

-No, escrow can manage getting a signing agent / notary to bring the appropriate documents to you.
+No, escrow can arrange for a signing agent to bring the documents to the borrower for signing.

 What are the fees associated with a private loan?

 All of the fees customary to real estate loan transactions such as odd-days interest, escrow, title recording and notary fees, etc. Most of these are charged by or collected by the escrow company.
 Red Tower Capital – and other private lenders – charge loan origination fees, which are a flat percentage of the loan amount and processing, underwriting, and documentation fees.
 Our fees (and other loan terms) are very competitive with other private lenders.